Anwoon-BBS/blueprint-graphql/README.md

 ```

 ## Usage
 Refer to [Blueprint's Basic Usage](https://github.com/laravel-shift/blueprint#basic-usage) to get started.
-Afterwards you can run the `blueprint:build` command to generate Nova resources automatically.
+Afterwards you can run the `blueprint:build` command to generate Graphql resources automatically.
 To get an idea of how easy it is you can use the example `draft.yaml` file below.

 ```yaml
 models: